Getting Started

 Recommended: No

-- No: Allows diagonal dash movement, making gameplay smoother and more responsive.
+- No: Allows diagonal dash movement, which improves mobility and just plain feels great.

 - Yes: Restricts diagonal dashing and changes grab mechanics (enemies are released if another enemy is hit while grabbing).